mrkalePhotonApp/thermometer/README.md

 ### Blynk
 For Blynk cloud and composing a mobile application following aspects are provided in order to observe and control the temperature measurement.

 - For **Blynk push notifications** the expected range of temperature values is divided into several buckets by respective temperature value thresholds.
 Each bucket is marked by particular temperature status and for each status a corresponding notification featured text is defined.
-A push notification is generated and sent to a mobile application only when a temperature status is changed.
+A push notification is generated and sent to a mobile application only when a temperature status is changed at relevant temperature change.

 - All measured values a provided to a mobile application only on demand with help related **Blynk methods and virtual pins**.
 Values are not pushed to the Blynk cloud, just a mobile application reads them at its time intervals.

 - The application provides a Blynk method for **resetting statistical extremes**, i.e., minimal and maximal temperature.
-It is invoked by a mobile application Blynk button press at sending a logical HIGH to the microcontroller.
+It is invoked by a mobile application Blynk button press at sending a logical *HIGH* to the microcontroller.
 Is is useful when we want to start a new statistical observation, because the backup memory is cleared at power down the microcontroller only.

 - The application switches on and off **Blynk LEDs** for positive and negative temperature trend, i.e., temperature increasing or decreasing, for better and smarter indication in a mobile application.